Say you’re presenting your research work at a conference. And you want to share the research material with all the attendees.

 Say you’ve created a PDF QR Code that takes the end-users to one document.
 But a few months later, you want to show them another document.
+Or you want to change the documents liked.
 What will you then do?
-Create a new QR Code altogether, right?

 A PDF QR Code is dynamic in nature.
 That means you can edit its content (PDF file here) anytime you want.
 Yet your QR Code will remain the same.
 No need to mass-print it again.

 And it even allows you to track its scanning activity.
 That means—how many people have scanned the QR Code, when and where did they do it from, etc.

 On the other hand, static QR Codes, once created, do not allow you to edit their content.
 Neither do they let you track their scanning activity.